Climate security: United Nations

 Although climate change is first and foremost dealt within the United Nations Framework Convention on Climate Change (UNFCCC) and now also under the Paris agreement, the security implications of climate change do not have an institutional home within the United Nations system, and hence remain largely unaddressed, in spite of the urgency of the threat it poses to peace and security in several regions.
 The UN, through its COP - The Conference of the Parties - is the supreme body to negotiate climate frameworks under the UNFCCC Convention.
 It consists of the representatives of the Parties to the Convention and holds its sessions every year, and takes decisions which are necessary to ensure the effective implementation of the provisions of the Convention and regularly reviews the implementation of these provisions.
 Preventing "dangerous" human interference with the climate system is the ultimate aim of the UNFCCC.
 The UNFCCC is a "Rio Convention", one of three adopted at the "Rio Earth Summit" in 1992.
 The UNFCCC entered into force on March 21, 1994.
 Today, it has near-universal membership.
 The COP has discussed Climate Security during panels, workshops as session, but not as a programmatic track.
 The greater focus on this topic by the UN has led to the launch in October 2018 of the inter-agency DPPA-UNDP-UN Environment cooperation called the Climate Security Mechanism.

 United Nations Security Council

 The UN Security Council first debated climate security and energy in 2007 and in 2011 issued a presidential statement expressing concern at the possible adverse security effects of climate change.
 There has been a series of informal Arria-Formula meetings on issues related to climate change.
 In July 2018, Sweden initiated a debate on Climate and Security in the United Nations Security Council.
-Climate change grew beyond its categorisation as a hypothetical, existential risk and became an operational concern of relevance to other peace and security practitioners beyond the diplomats in the Security Council.
+In 2021 the UN Security Council convened for a high-level open debate on climate security.
+Climate change grew beyond its categorization as a hypothetical, existential risk and became an operational concern of relevance to other peace and security practitioners beyond the diplomats in the Security Council.